Izanami suffers severe burns!

 Mitsuhanome is said to be the deity who inspired the main character of the anime film Your Name.

-Even the tears shed by Izanaki became deities.
+Even the tears shed by Izanaki became Kami.

 From Izanaki’s tears